wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 ## Generic configuration

-There are two configuration values that affect WP Starter that are **not** placed inside the `extra.wpstarter` object, not can be set in `wpstarter.json`:
+There are two configuration values that affect WP Starter that are **not** placed inside the `extra.wpstarter` object, nor can be set in `wpstarter.json`:

 - `"wordpress-install-dir"`
 - `"wordpress-content-dir"`